-A. G. Holley State Hospital was opened on July 16, 1950 as the Southeast Florida State Sanatorium also known as the Southeast Tuberculosis Hospital.
+A. G. Holley State Hospital was opened on July 16, 1950, as the Southeast Florida State Sanatorium was also known as the Southeast Tuberculosis Hospital.
 It was the second of four tuberculosis hospitals built in Florida between 1938 and 1952 and was the last of the American sanatoriums dedicated to treating tuberculosis.
-It is sometimes referred to as Sunland in Lantana as it was built as part of the Sunland Hospital chain, formerly named the W.T.
+It is sometimes referred to as Sunland in Lantana as it was built as part of the W.T.
 Edwards Tuberculosis Hospitals, later known as the Sunland Centers with services for the mentally and physically disabled, specializing mostly in children, though A. G. Holley was never used as a psychiatric hospital.

 The land was put up for sale in July 2013, but only received one bid and it was below the $10 million minimum bid.
 After the state lowered its asking price, the land was purchased in 2014 by Lantana Development LLC, a partnership between Southeast Legacy and Wexford Capital.
 The developer hasn’t revealed specifics about the future of the land but to expect retail stores, restaurants, entertainment venues, and housing.
 The demolition of the main building began on November 18, 2014, and today, nothing but the water tower remains